E-AleynaElmas/notes-app-backend/README.md

 ## 🐛 Troubleshooting

-### Python 3.13 Compatibility
+### Python Version Compatibility
-This project is optimized for Python 3.13.
-If you encounter build issues:
+This project is optimized for Python 3.11.
+For best compatibility:

+1. Use Python 3.11: `brew install python@3.11`
+2. Create venv with: `python3.11 -m venv venv`
-1. Use the exact versions in `requirements.txt`
+3. Use exact versions in `requirements.txt`
-2. Ensure virtual environment is activated
+4. Ensure virtual environment is activated
-3. Update pip: `pip install --upgrade pip`

 ### Common Issues
 - **Port already in use**: Use `--port 8001` or kill existing process